 But what was the point?
 She’d already sunk her relationship with her own family.
 What did some rambling confessional slash complaint accomplish?

-Daria gathered up the pages and put them in a stack, not caring if the ink smeared.
+Daria collected the pages and put them in a stack, not caring if the ink smeared.
 With bone-deep weariness, she took a new sheet and started writing.

 Dear Mom, Dad, and Quinn –